Experience Tech initiative opens opportunities to all students

 July 25, 2008—

-The Experience Tech initiative, passed June 19 by Michigan Technological University’s Board of Control, will give students free access to Mont Ripley Ski Hill, the Portage Lake Golf Course, the Gates Tennis Center, Department of Visual and Performing Arts events, hockey games, and intramural sports.
+The Experience Tech initiative, passed June 19 by Michigan Technological University’s Board of Trustees, will give students free access to Mont Ripley Ski Hill, the Portage Lake Golf Course, the Gates Tennis Center, Department of Visual and Performing Arts events, hockey games, and intramural sports.
 The plan will be subsidized through a student-wide $64-per-semester tuition-added fee.

 Nate Kroodsma says the initiative will provide “some exciting new opportunities” for Tech students.
 Kroodsma and fellow student Nik Chaphalkar—both members of Student Commission, the Undergraduate Student Government subgroup responsible for the Experience Tech project—did much of the legwork in researching and planning the new initiative.